Merene-Bright/NLP-using-Python/README.md

 Challenge 11 - Use the yelp review data set available at https://archive.ics.uci.edu/ml/datasets/Sentiment+Labelled+Sentences Create a NLP text classification model using CNNs and see if you can achieve more than 80% accuracy on TEST data.

+Challenge 12 (NLP with Keras-TF2)
+This is an extension to Challenge 11 to improve the results further through Hyper-parameter optimization.
+Use KerasClassifier (to use k-fold cross validation etc.) and RandomizedSearchCV (to find the best combination of Hyper-parameters) and fine tune the model.